WollemiPines/Note-Taker/README.md

 ## Installation Instructions: <a name="install"></a>
 Clone this repo onto your computer.
 Navigate to the correct directory on terminal and run NPM install inquirer.
-Then type node index.js to run the program.
+Then type node index.js to run the program. as

 ## Usage Guidelines: <a name="usage"></a>